rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

     Sign in to your Azure Boards account with: @Azure Boards signin To see what else you can do, type @Azure Boards help
     ```
-1. In the list of posts in the **General** channel of the **Tailwind Traders** team, select the post titled **Azure Boards**, press the **Enter** key, and review additional messages posted by the bot:

-    ```
-    link [project url] - Link to a project to create work items and receive notifications subscriptions - Add or remove subscriptions for this channel addAreapath [area path] - Add an area path from your project to this channel signin - Sign in to your Azure Boards account signout - Sign out from your Azure Boards account unlink - Unlink a project from this channel feedback - Report a problem or suggest a feature
-    ```

 #### Task 2: Add Azure Boards Kanban boards to Microsoft Teams